-The Site Plan is limited to a maximum of 928,844 square feet of Residential Care Facility uses for up to 512 independent living units.
+The Site Plan is limited to a maximum of 928,844 square feet of Residential Care Facility uses, for up to 512 independent living units, for Phase 1A.

 2. Height

 The development is limited to a maximum height of 150 feet, as measured from the building height measuring point, as illustrated on the Certified Site Plan.